Signs & Symptoms of Low Potassium in Dogs

-Hypokalemia, or low blood potassium, is usually a symptom of chronic kidney failure or another medical condition.
-In mild cases, dogs may not display low potassium symptoms, but as the deficiency becomes more severe, your dog may show signs such as muscle weakness and loss of appetite.
-Hypokalemia can be life-threatening, so if your dog has a condition that may cause low potassium, it is important to recognize the symptoms and contact your veterinarian.
+Hypokalemia, or low blood potassium, is usually a symptom of chronic kidney disease (renal failure) or another medical condition.
+In mild cases, dogs might not display low potassium symptoms, but as the deficiency becomes more severe, low potassium in dogs can present as muscle weakness and loss of appetite.

 Advertisement